Kicking it Olde Sküül! Burgerlib on Github Follow Olde Sküül on Twitter Burgerbecky on LinkedIn Burgerbecky on LinkedIn

 Initialize the global memory allocator.

-This function copies the pointer to the MemoryManager class and will use this instance for all memory operations.
+This function copies the pointer to this MemoryManager class to the global instance pointer and will use this instance for all memory operations.

 Note